Home

 Your vet can also recommend proper pet food.
 But, be aware that many vets, like physicians, are not well versed in nutrition.
 The mandatory classes are very general and do not provide enough knowledge on how to balance an unbalanced diet.

 Disturbingly, many vets rely on nutritional information given to them by dog food company sales reps.
 This blatant marketing is disguised as nutritional education.
-A holistic vet will generally have much better knowledge of nutrition.
+A holistic vet will generally have much better knowledge of proper German Shepherd food and nutrition.